Kevin4577/odoo-addons/product_class/README.rst

 Product Class
 =============

-The new module 'Product Class' would be required to add four new models: product stage, product line, product class, and product family.
+The new module 'Product Class' would be required to add four new models:
+Product Stage,
+Product Line,
+Product Class,
+Product Family.
 They should be related to the product template model, in order to provide specific code to generate product code based on the selection of user.